Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-saml-app.md

 #### Attribute statement

-The user attributes for which the user has given consent will be shared with applications via the `<saml2:AttributeStatement>` element.
+If the user gives consent to share attributes with the application, Asgardeo returns the requested user attributes via the `<saml2:AttributeStatement>` element

 _A sample attribute statement element found in a SAML assertion is given below:_
 ```xml no-line-numbers